 Michigan farmworker diagnosed with bird flu, becoming 2nd US case tied to dairy cows

-NEW YORK (AP) — A Michigan farmworker has been diagnosed with bird flu — the second human case associated with an outbreak in U.S. dairy cows.
+A Michigan dairy worker has been diagnosed with bird flu — the second human case associated with an outbreak in U.S. dairy cows.

-The patient had mild symptoms, Michigan health officials said in announcing the case Wednesday.
-The person had been in contact with cows presumed to be infected, and the risk to the public remains low, officials said.
+The worker had been in contact with cows presumed to be infected, experienced mild eye symptoms and has recovered, U.S. and Michigan health officials said in announcing the case Wednesday.
+A nasal swab from the person tested negative for the virus, but an eye swab tested positive, “indicating an eye infection,” the U.S. Centers for Disease Control and Prevention said in a statement.

+The risk to the public remains low, but farmworkers exposed to infected animals are at higher risk, health officials said.
+They said those workers should be offered protective equipment, especially for their eyes.

 The first case happened in late March, when a farmworker in Texas was diagnosed in what officials called the first known instance globally of a person catching this version of bird flu from a mammal.
-That patient reported eye inflammation and was treated with an antiviral drug.
+That patient also reported only eye inflammation and recovered.

 Since 2020, a bird flu virus has been spreading among more animal species — including dogs, cats, skunks, bears and even seals and porpoises — in scores of countries.
 The detection in U.S. livestock earlier this year was an unexpected twist that sparked questions about food safety and whether it would start spreading among humans.